Dotagoodgogo/Dotagoodgogo/README.md

 ---
 I am **Zhiyuan Gu** majoring in Math-CS at UCSD and looking for being a software engineer or a game developer.
 My perfered languages are C++ and Python.

+These repositories are my individual projects during my undergraduate life.

+Welcome to take a look and leave you suggestions.

+If you have some group projects with reltaive fields in my repositories and welcome to talk to me.
+I am welcome in.
 ---

 <!--